BenoitMayeur/BenoitMayeur/README.md

 I enjoy telling real stories: We are all stories at the end

-### Books in Progress
+### Book in Progress
-Hooked - How to Build Habit-Forming Products by Nir Eyal
+Head First Java by Kathy Sierra & Bert Bates

 <!--